 Second, your printer may be too far from your WiFi router or walls are interfering with your WiFi signal to your printer.
 If this is the one causing your printer offline issue, then you’ll have to move your WiFi router and printer closer to each other.

-Third is your printer’s radio system.
+The third is your printer’s radio system.
 Most printers don’t have a radio device like the one on your mobile phone.
-For that reason they can only detect 2.4 GHz connections.
+For that reason, they can only detect 2.4 GHz connections.
 The 2.4 GHz connection has a wider range compared to a 5 GHz connection.

 Lastly, it could be a problem with your computer or laptop’s wireless network.
 Updating your device’s operating system to the latest version may help you fix your printer offline issue.
 Doing the same with your printer’s driver on your computer may help too.